CSJudd/ha-addons/README.md

 ## Add-ons in this repository

-- **ESPHome Smart Updater** - Automatically update all ESPHome devices intelligently
+- **ESPHome Selective Updates** - Automatically update all ESPHome devices intelligently

 ## Installation